 Many major cities have bike-sharing schemes.
 In 2015, Barcelona launched its “Bicycle Strategy for Barcelona” government measure, which encouraged increased bicycle use as a habitual mode of urban transport.
 Its ‘Bicing’ bike share scheme was suspended when emergency measures were first introduced to tackle Covid-19 in April 2020, though from the start of June the network was re-opened with 97 new hire stations planned, and more than 1,000 additional new cycles available.

-Beyond bike-sharing, Copenhagen, capital city of Denmark, has installed intelligent traffic signals that prioritize bikes and buses over cars.
+Beyond civic crowdsourcing through bike-sharing, Copenhagen, capital city of Denmark, has installed intelligent traffic signals that prioritize bikes and buses over cars.
 This system can potentially reduce bus travel time by 5–20% and cycle travel time by 10%.
 Copenhagen has also built a citywide network of protected bike lanes, as laid out in its strategic plans published in 2011.
 Local authorities across the country collect as much data as possible, both quantitative and qualitative, to inform their decisions on anything related to cycling.

 Transport for London similarly uses video sensors with artificial intelligence capability at 20 locations across London to detect the volume of different modes of transport, especially cyclists and pedestrians.
 This data will be used to assess demand for new cycling routes in the city.